HewlettPackard/dlcookbook-dlbs/docs/models/models.md

 ## Supported models

 The following table summarizes models we currently support.
 We try to make sure that every model implementation is the same across all frameworks.
+There may still be differences - I am working on it now.
 The source code for the models contains references of the original implementations.

 <table>
   <tr>